ccnfac/MyNetwerkApp/README.md

 ### **🎤 Support for All Creators**
 * 🎶 Musicians: sell music or albums directly.
-* 🎬 Filmmakers: sell or rent movies in-app.
+* 🎬 Filmmakers: sell or rent movies in app.
 * 📚 Authors: sell digital or physical books.
 * 🛍️ Retail stores: sell products with integrated delivery.
 * 🧠 Educators: launch topic-based micro-courses in STEM & trade skills.